 masking tape/painter's tape

-Ensure the wall surfaces are clean and free from dust.
+Ensure that the wall surfaces are wiped down and free from dust.

-Clean grease marks and cover holes using caulk.
+Clean grease marks and repair holes using caulk.

-If using a roller, roll it back and forth on the tray to cover with paint.
+You can use a roller for the main areas of the ceiling and walls.
+Roll the roller back and forth on the tray to cover it with paint.
 Remove excess paint by wiping over the ridges of the tray.
-Start with even strokes to ensure uniformity.
-Start painting the ceiling from one corner to the other.
-Ensure the woodwork and window frames are protected by tape when painting the walls.
+Paint with even strokes to ensure uniform coverage.